-6.2 Across the studies that have been explored through this literature review, a number of observations arise which will need to shape the specific requirements of the Local Plan 2040 policies on net zero carbon development.
+6.2 Across the studies that have been explored through this literature review, a number of observations arise which are shaping the specific requirements of the Local Plan 2042 draft policies on net zero carbon development.
 These are as follows:

 - Net zero carbon buildings are primarily those which do not rely on fossil fuels, meet their energy needs through renewables and ultimately balance out any additional emissions into the atmosphere as a result of their operation so no net increase occurs.
-However, best practice is emerging around more specific standards which relate to elements of energy performance, specifically total energy demand, space heating demand, and requirements to matching demands through onsite renewables. - Standard typologies should be able to meet the generally recommended energy demand targets from bodies such as LETI.
+However, best practice is emerging around more specific standards which relate to elements of energy performance, specifically total energy demand, space heating demand, and requirements to matching demands through onsite renewables. - Standard typologies should be able to meet the generally recommended energy demand targets from bodies such as LETI (and the new UKNZCBS).
 This appears to be particularly the case for residential development which tend to vary less in their energy profiles.
-Some typologies may encounter challenges with the most stringent targets, for example, certain typologies of residential were found to struggle to meet LETI's more stringent 15kwh/m2/yr space heating target but could fit with a more flexible 15-20kwh/m2/yr range. - For non-residential uses, much more variety can be seen in the character of these buildings and their energy demands.
-Some more standard typologies e.g. schools, offices, industrial uses, are easier to make general predictions on performance and can more clearly meet the recommended targets. - Challenges in terms of limiting overall energy use and meeting energy needs onsite could occur for more energy intensive uses such as research labs and some leisure/commercial with big heating/refrigeration needs. - Particular challenges could also occur for tall buildings meeting onsite energy generation needs.
-Oxford is generally quite low-rise, so the extent of this challenge may be more limited than in other cities. - Whilst the general principles of net zero buildings (limit energy use, meet energy needs onsite, no fossil fuels) will still apply to non-residential buildings, policy needs to be prepared for scenarios where certain developments within these typologies may not be able to meet specific standards. - A range of non-fossil fuel heating systems are available which could be utilised in new development instead of fossil fuels e.g. air source heat pumps or direct electric heating.
+Some typologies may encounter challenges with the most stringent targets, for example, certain typologies of residential were found to struggle to meet LETI's more stringent 15kwh/m2/yr space heating target but could fit with a more flexible 15-20kwh/m2/yr range, which would be in keeping with the newer UKNZCBS. - For non-residential uses, much more variety can be seen in the character of these buildings and their energy demands.
+Some more standard typologies e.g. schools, offices, industrial uses, are easier to make general predictions on performance and can more clearly meet the recommended targets.
+Other uses, particularly those with typically higher energy demands, may find it challenging to limit energy use to the same levels and there may be too much variability in these typologies to easily be able to set one specific target against which to assess applications. - In particular, challenges in terms of limiting overall energy use and meeting energy needs onsite could occur for more energy intensive uses such as research labs and some leisure/commercial with big heating/refrigeration needs. - Particular challenges could also occur for tall buildings meeting onsite energy generation needs.
+Oxford is generally quite low-rise, so the extent of this challenge may be more limited than in other cities. - Whilst the general principles of net zero buildings (limit energy use, meet energy needs onsite, no fossil fuels) will still apply to non-residential buildings, policy needs to be prepared for scenarios where certain developments within these typologies may not be able to meet specific standards and the framing of particular performance targets will need to be considered accordingly. - A range of non-fossil fuel heating systems are available which could be utilised in new development instead of fossil fuels e.g. air source heat pumps or direct electric heating.
 Choice of system could effect overall energy use of building as different systems are more or less efficient in terms of energy demand to heat generated.
 It is likely technologies will continue to evolve in future.